UAL-RE/ReBACH/bagger/README.md

 The `Defaults` section of the configuration file contains keys that define the program's execution environment.
 The keys defined here can also be set at runtime using the command line options described above.
-Command line configuration options are first in precendce, meaning values passed with the command line will override values set in the config file.
+Command line configuration options are first in precedence, meaning values passed with the command line will override values set in the config file.

 ```toml